ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

             "calldataVal trying to read beyond calldatasize");
 ```

-We are going to load a single 32 byte (256 bit) word to memory and remove the bytes that aren't part of the field we want.
+We are going to load a single 32-byte (256-bit) word to memory and remove the bytes that aren't part of the field we want.
 This algorithm doesn't work for values longer than 32 bytes, and of course we can't read past the end of the calldata.
 On L1 it might be necessary to skip these tests to save on gas, but on L2 gas is extremely cheap, which enables whatever sanity checks we can think of.